 As Australians, we love caravanning.
-In fact, according to recent statistics, over half a million caravans are registered in Australia, and at any one time there are around 120,000 caravans on our roads.
-With the caravan industry booming, it’s no surprise that towing safety is a major concern.
-At Voltaic, we are specialists when it comes to electric brakes installations in Perth, and our electric braking systems are guaranteed to keep you and your family safer while towing a caravan.
-Here’s some other top tips to help ensure your safety when you set out on your next caravanning adventure.
+According to recent statistics, over half a million caravans are registered in Australia.
+In fact, at any one time, there are around 120,000 caravans on our roads.
+With the caravan industry booming, it’s no surprise that towing safety is a significant concern.
+At Voltaic, we are specialists when it comes to electric brakes installations in Perth.
+Our electric braking systems are guaranteed to keep you and your family safer while towing a caravan.
+Here are some other top tips to help ensure your safety when you set out on your next caravanning adventure.

 - Is the hitch securely fixed?

 - Are the safety chains connected?

 - Is the handbrake on the caravan off?

 - Are the roof hatches and windows closed?